-The purpose of the Grand Mound Subarea Plan update is to provide a document that serves as a guide for future growth of the Grand Mound community over the next 20 years.
-This plan is an update to the 1996 Grand

-Mound Subarea Plan and compliments the Thurston County Comprehensive Plan in addition to goals and objectives of Washington State's Growth Management Act.
+The purpose of the Grand Mound Subarea Plan is to provide a document that serves as a guide for the growth of the Grand Mound community over the next 20 years.
+This plan is an update to the 1996 Grand Mound Subarea Plan and compliments the Thurston County Comprehensive Plan in addition to goals and objectives of Washington State's Growth Management Act by planning for urban growth and protecting the surrounding rural area.
+The county identified Grand Mound as an Urban Growth Area under state law (RCW

-The Thurston County Comprehensive Plan (2020) is the general policy plan that guides the overall development of the county.
+The Thurston County Comprehensive Plan is the general policy plan that guides the overall development of the county.